handlebars-lang/handlebars.js/README.markdown

 To build Handlebars.js from scratch, you'll want to run `rake compile` in the root of the project.
 That will build Handlebars and output the results to the dist/ folder.
-To run tests, run `rake spec`.
+To run tests, run `rake test`.
 You can also run our set of benchmarks with `rake bench`.
+Node tests can be run with `npm test` or `rake npm_test`.
+The default rake target will compile and run both test suites.

+Some environments, notably Windows, have issues running therubyracer.
+Under these envrionments the `rake compile` and `npm test` should be sufficient to test most handlebars functionality.

 If you notice any problems, please report them to the GitHub issue tracker at [http://github.com/wycats/handlebars.js/issues](http://github.com/wycats/handlebars.js/issues).
 Feel free to contact commondream or wycats through GitHub with any other questions or feature requests.
 To submit changes fork the project and